crenexi/yoda-scripts/bac/README.md

 ## Assumptions

-1. Dependency on `rsync`, `cxx-notify.sh` and `mtn-panda.sh`: assumes `rsync` is installed; assumes the two scripts exist, are executable, and are located at the specified paths
+1. Dependency on `rsync`, `cxx-notify.sh` and `mtn-pandora.sh`: assumes `rsync` is installed; assumes the two scripts exist, are executable, and are located at the specified paths

 2. Variable Settings: assumes that all required variables (`id`, `user`, `auto`, `interval`, `delay`, `sources`, `dest_parent`, `log_parent`) are set before it runs